Clarksj4/TurnSystem/README.md

             ...
         }

-        // This pawn's turn is ending
+        // This object's turn is ending
         public void TurnEnd()
         {
             // ...
 Do something ...